l0wigh/Soluna/README.md

 - REPL
 - More high order functions (fold, ...)
 - Sexp runtime reading functions
-- File reader (This would be specifically to help solving AoC problems)
 - Step by step debugger

 Again, most of this will never be made since it doesn't feel necessary to me.